nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 	* `tones.beep(pitch in hertz, duration in milliseconds, left channel volume, right channel volume)`: Plays a tone of specified pitch for specified duration.
 The first two arguments are mandatory, while the other two are optional.
 * User interface messages (ui.py): Includes various functions for speech and/or braille output, including:
 	* `ui.message(message to be spoken/brailled)`: Speaks or brailles the message.
 This should be a string surrounded by quotes.
-	* `ui.browsableMessage(message to be shown, HTML or not)`: displays some text on a web browser window.
+	* `ui.browseableMessage(message to be shown, HTML or not)`: displays some text on a web browser window.
 If you want to use HTML markup, set isHTML argument to True.
 * UIA support (UIAHandler.py, UIA objects): Used for supporting UIA (User Interface Automation) controls (Windows 7 and later).
 * Virtual buffers (virtualBuffers): Handles virtual buffer documents such as web sites.
 * Windows API wrappers: the following modules are thin wrappers around Windows API libraries.
 You can use the below modules or call Windows API directly via ctypes.windll.dllname (e.g. ctypes.windll.user32):